What Is Environmental Law?

 Environmental Law – What You Need To Know

-- Legislators have passed state and federal laws to regulate big business and its effects on the environment, zeroing in on climate change and consumption of natural resources.
+- Lawmakers have passed state and federal environmental legislation to regulate big business and its effects on the environment, zeroing in on climate change, preservation of natural environments, sustainability in the consumption of natural resources, and human health.

-- The EPA and other agencies investigate and penalize companies for violations.
+- The Environmental Protection Agency (EPA) and other agencies investigate and penalize companies for violations.